syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmListView.md

 ### fields.allowSelection `boolean`
 {:#members:fields-allowselection}

-Specifies whether the individual item is selectable or not.
+Specifies whether the ListView individual item is selectable or not.

 #### Default Value